alexhernandezgarcia/alexhernandezgarcia.github.io/slides/tea-talk-feb25.md

 ## Experiments
 ### Baselines

-.context[This is the .highlight1[first multi-fidelity active learning algorithm tested on biological sequence design and molecular design problems].
+.context[This may be the .highlight1[first multi-fidelity active learning algorithm tested on biological sequence design and molecular design problems].
 There did not exist baselines from the literature.]

 --